slgrobotics/robots_bringup/Docs/Dragger/README.md

 ## Dragger Raspberry Pi 4 Build and Run Instructions:

-Dragger has Ubuntu 22.04 Server 64 bit and ROS2 Humble Base installed - see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi for instructions.
+Dragger has _Ubuntu 24.04 Server (64 bit)_ and _ROS2 Jazzy Base_ installed - see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi for instructions.

 Dragger has several Arduino boards, some drive the sensors - GPS, Ultrasonic Parking Sensor, IMU, - while the main Arduino Mega 2560 drives the wheels and combines all sensors data into a single serial stream for Raspberry Pi "dragger".
 This setup appeared historically through different experiments and at this time is mostly just an over-enginered legacy.
 The "dragger" RPi makes full use of wheels driving ability and odometry info.
 Parking sensors data will be likely used later, as ROS2 supports rangers for obstacle avoidance and mapping.